lmfit/lmfit-py/doc/installation.rst

    python setup.py install

-For Anaconda Python, lmfit is not an official packages, but several Anaconda channels provide it, allowing installation with (for example)::
+For Anaconda Python, lmfit is not an official package, but several Anaconda channels provide it, allowing installation with (for example)::

    conda install -c conda-forge lmfit